Russ Harvey Consulting - Computer and Internet Services

 According to privacy expert Christopher Parsons from Canadian security research hub Citizen Lab, the RCMP may still have the ability to read anybody's encrypted BlackBerry messages, as long as the phone isn't linked to a corporate account.

-What if police had permanent access to everything you own including your home, your car, your business — all without a warrant or having to justify those actions in front of a judge.
+What if police had permanent access to everything you own including your home, your car, your business — all without a warrant or needing to justify those actions in front of a judge.
+Would you feel safe?

 Imagine for a moment that everybody's front door has the same key.
 Now imagine that the police have a copy of that key, and can saunter into your living room to poke around your belongings while you're out, and without your knowledge.

-That is essentially the access to your data that a back door to encryption protocols provides, especially if there is no judicial oversight.
+That is essentially the access to your data that a back door to encryption protocols provides, especially if there is no judicial oversight required.

 For a more in depth discussion see: